 New College of Florida promotes a climate of free expression and tolerant civil discourse according to the principles set forth in the State University System Free Expression Statement and the Board of Governors Civil Discourse Final Report.

 Statement of Strategy

-To be the number one liberal arts college in the nation, we must move quickly and strategically.
-To realize our full potential as a national leader, New College of Florida will implement the following strategies:
+To be the number one liberal arts college in the nation, we will implement the following strategies:

 1. Enrollment Growth